tensorflow/tfjs-models/facemesh/README.md

 # MediaPipe Facemesh

+---

+## This repository has been archived in favor of tfjs-models/face-landmarks-detection and will no longer be updated.

+Please refer to [face-landmarks-detection](https://github.com/tensorflow/tfjs-models/tree/master/facemesh) for future updates.

+---

 MediaPipe Facemesh is a lightweight machine learning pipeline predicting 486 3D facial landmarks to infer the approximate surface geometry of a human face ([paper](https://arxiv.org/pdf/1907.06724.pdf)).

 <img src="demo.gif" alt="demo" style="width: 640px;"/>